The-Squares/fruitbasket/README.md

 add `C:\Users\YOURUSERNAMEHERE\AppData\Local\Android\sdk\platform-tools` to the system path

-when the emulator is open run `yarn android` to start developing
+when the emulator is open run `yarn android` in the terminal to start developing

 if you have any issues contact `camasher22@gmail.com`